Purim: Purim narrative

-Mordecai warns her that she will not be any safer in the palace than any other Jew, says that if she keeps silent, salvation for the Jews will arrive from some other quarter but "you and your father's house (family line) will perish," and suggests that she was elevated to the position of queen to be of help in just such an emergency.
-Esther has a change of heart, says she will fast and pray for three days and will then approach the King to seek his help, despite the law against doing so, and "if I perish, I perish."
-She also requests that Mordecai tell all Jews of Shushan to fast and pray for three days together with her.
+Esther says she will fast and pray for three days and asks Mordecai to request that all Jews of Persia fast and pray for three days together with her.
+She will then approach the King to seek his help, despite the law against doing so, and declares, 'If I perish, I perish.'
 On the third day, she seeks an audience with Ahasuerus, during which she invites him to a feast in the company of Haman.
 During the feast, she asks them to attend a further feast the next evening.
 Meanwhile, Haman is again offended by Mordecai's refusal to bow to him; egged on by his wife Zeresh and unidentified friends, he builds a gallows for Mordecai, with the intention to hang him there the very next day.

 That night, Ahasuerus suffers from insomnia, and when the court's daily records are read to him to help him fall asleep, he learns of the services rendered by Mordecai in the earlier plot against his life.
 Ahasuerus asks whether anything was done for Mordecai and is told that he received no recognition for saving the King's life.
 Just then, Haman appears, and King Ahasuerus asks him what should be done for the man that the King wishes to honor.
 Thinking that the King is referring to Haman himself, Haman says that the honoree should be dressed in the King's royal robes and led around on the King's royal horse.
 To Haman's horror, the king instructs Haman to render such honors to Mordecai.

 Later that evening, Ahasuerus and Haman attend Esther's second banquet, at which she reveals that she is Jewish and that Haman is planning to exterminate her people, which includes her.
 Ahasuerus becomes enraged and instead orders Haman hanged on the gallows that Haman had prepared for Mordecai.
 The previous decree against the Jewish people could not be nullified, so the King allows Mordecai and Esther to write another decree as they wish.
 They decree that Jewish people may preemptively kill those thought to pose a lethal risk.
-As a result, on 13 Adar, 500 attackers and Haman's 10 sons are killed in Shushan.
+As a result, on 13 Adar, 500 attackers and 10 of Haman's sons are killed in Shushan.
 Throughout the empire 75,000 of the Jewish peoples' enemies are killed.
 On the 14th, another 300 are killed in Shushan.
 No spoils are taken.

 Mordecai assumes the position of second in rank to Ahasuerus, and institutes an annual commemoration of the delivery of the Jewish people from annihilation.